easyctf/writeups-2014/230-failedxyz.md

 Fish duet refers to *twofish* encryption.
 Again, the hash is given to you (the hash was found to be broken in the middle of the competition, but this time it was changed directly on the site).

+So we already have a ciphertext and encryption method!
+Where's the key?
+Well, twofish encryption keys must be either 16, 24, or 32 characters in length.

 ## Flag

 `failed_up_is_the_best_fail_you_are_ctf_champion`